-Starting in August this year, students apply directly to NSFAS online, the scheme’s spokesman, Tsepo Khanye, told Africa Check.
-Students need to prove that their family earns less than R120,000 per year (R10,000 per month), according to the latest NSFAS annual report.
+Starting in August 2016, students applied directly to NSFAS online, spokesman, Tsepo Khanye, told Africa Check.
+Students whose families earned less than R122,000 per year (R10,166 per month) were prioritised, Mamabolo said.

 3.4.
-How many students are assisted by NSFAS?
+How many students have been assisted by NSFAS?